dfinity/response-verification/examples/http-certification/assets/README.md

 ## Canister endpoints

-There is only one canister endpoint in this example to serve assets, `http_request` query endpoint.
-The `serve_metrics` and `serve_asset` functions will be covered in a later section.
+There is only one canister endpoint in this example to serve assets, the `http_request` query endpoint.
+The `http_request` handler uses two auxiliary functions, `serve_metrics` and `serve_asset`, which are covered in a later section.

 ```rust
 #[query]